AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 ![Postman](./images/coll_enablement.png)

 In **1.
-Unified Profile Service**, select the second call with the name **UPS - GET Profile & EE by Entity ID & NS**.
+Unified Profile Service**, select the second request with the name **UPS - GET Profile & EE by Entity ID & NS**.

 ![Postman](./images/upseecall.png)

-For this call, there are four required variables:
+For this request, there are four required variables:

 | Key     | Value     | Definition |
 |:-------------:| :---------------:|  :---------------:|